Can an employee be directed to attend a medical assessment?

 - for genuine operational reasons (for example, an employer might wish to know an employee’s long term prognosis and fitness for work to allow for workplace planning).

 In every employment contract, written or not, there is an implied term that the employee must obey their employer’s lawful and reasonable directions about matters within the scope of their employment.
 Terms will also be implied where it is a matter of necessity.
 Failure to follow lawful and reasonable directions can justify (fair) termination of employment.

 When might such a direction not be OK?

 If a suspected medical condition is outside of the scope of the employee’s employment, or has no bearing on it, the direction might not be lawful, and might be discriminatory.

-When directing an employee to attend a medical assessment, you should ensure that you give them adequate notice of the appointment, and that the doctor you are directing them to see if appropriate for their (suspected) conditions.
+When directing an employee to attend a medical assessment, the employee must be given adequate notice of the appointment, and that the doctor they are being directed to see is appropriate for their (suspected) conditions.

-If an employee objects to the assessment report, you should give them the opportunity to provide their own medical evidence (and take this into account) before acting on the assessment report.
+If an employee objects to the assessment report, they should be given the opportunity to provide their own medical evidence (and have this taken into account) before acting on the assessment report.